ST-TOMAS-Workshop/stm32u0_workshop/enddevice/enddevice_handson_cubeide.md

 ```

 ## Deactivate WakeUp timer
-CubeMX enabled WakeUp timer immidiately during RTC init.
+CubeMX enabled WakeUp timer immediately during RTC init.
 In application flow RTC is used to update measured Duty Cycle value on Glass LCD.
-It must be enabled after recieveing any signal and not during initialization phase.
+It must be enabled after receiving any signal and not during initialization phase.

 Copy paste following snippet in `USER CODE BEGIN RTC_Init 2` section in **main.c** file: